anne-bou/panco/README.md

 Several directories are proposed:
 - **descriptor** describes a network, by describing a set of flows and of servers
 - **fifo** is the implementation of the fifo multiplexing analysis
+- **fifoCplex** is an improved version where the LP solver is Cplex instead of lp_solve.
+This greatly accelerates the solving time of the LPs, and computation of the performance upper bounds.
 - **edf** focuses on the Earliest-Deadline-First scheduling policy
 - **staticpriorities** on the priorities
 - **tsn** on the implementation of some TSN mechanisms, mainly the AVB/CBS scheduling (with taking into account the gate openings for the ime-triggered flows.